mathmelo/GoBarber-NodeJS/README.md

 # Install dependencies
 $ yarn

+# Run migrations
+$ yarn migrate

 # Run the application in development mode
+# The application must run on two nodes.
+If you are using VsCode, just open a terminal for each of these commands
+$ yarn queue
 $ yarn dev

-# The server will start on port:3333 - go to <http://localhost:3333>
+# The server will start on port:3335 - go to <http://localhost:3335>
 ```

 ## 💜 Technologies